vrimsha/School_District_Analysis/README.md

 ## Summary:

-Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+The four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs were only at Thomas High School data.

+<bk>The school summary was affected slightly, only in % of passing math, reading, and overall passing scores at the Thomas High School.</bk>

+1. % of passing math, reading, and overall passing scores went high up at the Thomas High School for 38,709 students compare to total number of students 39,170:

+When I replaced 461 9th grade students with Nan, % went up high in passing math, reading and overall scores:
+<br>% Passing math score went up by 26.3% from 66.9% to 93.2%.</br>
+<br>% Passing reading score went up by 27.3% from 69.7% to 97.0% </br>
+<br>% Overall passing score went up by 25.1% from 65.0% to 90.1%</br>

+2. Math and reading scores by grade:

+<br>Thomas High School math scores:<br>
+<br>Grade 9th: NaNs<br>
+<br>Grade 10th: 83.1%<br>
+<br>Grade 11th: 83.5%<br>
+<br>Grade 12th: 83.5% <br>

+<br>Thomas High School reading scores:<br>
+<br>Grade 9th: NaNs<br>
+<br>Grade 10th: 84.3%<br>
+<br>Grade 11th: 83.6%<br>
+<br>Grade 12th: 83.8% <br>

+3. Thomas High School spending range per student is $630-$644.
+It is Charter school type with medium school size from 1000 to 2000 students.
+The Charter schools have higher score results compare to District school type.

+4. As a conclusion the Thomas High School scores supposed to be higher approx. by 26.2%.